kube-zen/zen-lock/README.md

 # zen-lock

 zen-lock is a Kubernetes-native secret manager that implements Zero-Knowledge secret storage.
-It ensures your secrets are never stored in plaintext in etcd and never visible via kubectl.
+It ensures your secrets are encrypted at rest in the source-of-truth (ZenLock CRD) and only decrypted ephemerally for Pod injection.

 ## Features